Why US companies need a German VAT registration

 1. The Fragebogen zur steuerlichen Erfassung is in German

 Germany's master tax registration form runs ~20 pages and must be submitted in German.
-We prepare it for you — you provide US company details in plain English, we render the proper German entries and file via DATEV.
+We prepare it for you, you provide US company details in plain English, we render the proper German entries and file with the Finanzamt.
 See our step-by-step Fragebogen guide in English.

 2. Articles of Incorporation must be translated